rschuitema/stm32/protocol/protocol.md

 ## Frame
 ![Framing](hilt_frame.png)

-A frame consists of a header, a payload and a CRC.
+A frame consists of a message header, a message payload and a CRC.
-Where:

-*SYNC:* 4 byte ASCII representation of "hilt".
+**SYNC:** 4 byte ASCII representation of "hilt".

-*LEN:* Payload length in bytes.
+**LEN:** Payload length in bytes.

-*Sequence:* A sequence number for the frame.
+**Sequence:** A sequence number for the frame.
 It shall be incremented for each new frame that is sent.
 It shall wrap around from 0xFFFFFFFF to 0x00000000.

-*Protocol Version:* A field combining the fields Major Version and Minor Version.
+**Protocol Version:** A field combining the fields Major Version and Minor Version.

-*Message Type:* The type of message:
+**Message Type:** The type of message:

 | value | message type |
 | ----- | ------------ |